 Several months into the coronavirus pandemic, we’re pretty well versed in pantry cooking and online grocery orders, but it’s still an uncertain time.
-Lockdowns are now lifting in many places, yet cases are spiking again, and the virus is still a serious threat, which is why we’re continuing to update this guide with relevant information.
+We’ve seen lockdowns lift (and schools reopen) only to lead to spikes in cases, and the virus is still a serious threat, which is why we’re continuing to update this guide with relevant information.

 You can use the links to jump to a specific section, or keep scrolling to see everything:

 - What to Cook